 Question 38:

-On December 21st, there are 24 hours of darkness north of the Arctic Circle.
+are 24 hours of darkness north of the Arctic Circle.

 The highlighted word 'are' is a verb.
 A verb conveys action or a state of being.